EcoDynForecast/FREC3004_EnvInformatics_Class/Module2_DataCarpentry_Ecology_Tutorial/README.md

 ## Learning Objectives

+The same learning objectives for the Data Carpentary module.

-I follow the Data Carpentary material except for teach the R and SQL sub-modules
+* I follow the Data Carpentary material except for teach the R and SQL sub-modules

-I teach using live coding and give students time to work through the challenge questions in class
+* I teach using live coding and give students time to work through the challenge questions in class

-The students are required to do online quizes via our LMS (Canvas) between each class.
+* The students are required to do online quizes via our LMS (Canvas) between each class.
 They have two chances to take the quiz and I record the highest grade.
 There are about 5 questions per quiz and the answers are automatically graded on Canvas.

-Later modules in the class teach provide training in joins, for-loops, and if-else statements
+* Later modules in the class teach provide training in joins, for-loops, and if-else statements

 ## Reference for module material